-In the wilderness there are unwritten rules that cannot be broken and offer natural consequences when not followed.
-For example, if a student refuses to put on a rain jacket when it starts to rain, they will experience uncomfortable wet clothes on their body for an unknown period of time.
-These rules foster improved accountability and self-reflection.
+In the wilderness, there are unwritten rules that cannot be broken and offer natural consequences when not followed.
+For example, if a student refuses to put on a rain jacket when it starts to rain, they will end up drenched and uncomfortable.
+These rules leave no room to blame authority figures, and foster improved accountability and self-reflection.
 This is the power of wilderness therapy programs.

-Removing a troubled child from the temptations of our fast-paced, plugged-in culture and placing them in a wilderness setting disrupts the cycle of negative behaviors.
+Removing a troubled child from the temptations of our fast-paced, plugged-in culture and placing them in a wilderness setting disrupts the cycle of negative behavior.
 Wilderness therapy programs provide an excellent therapeutic environment and educational setting that encourages growth and change.

-Humans crave a connection with nature, and there are numerous therapeutic and healing qualities of a natural setting which is why wilderness therapy programs are perfect setting for growth.
-Unfortunately, for many in this generation, quality time outdoors has been replaced by technology time indoors.
 “An expanding body of primarily correlative scientific evidence points in a single, common-sense direction: Getting children outside can be good for their health.
 And getting them outside in nature may well offer special benefits.”
-From Richard Louv, author of “The Nature Principle: Human Restoration and the End of Nature-Deficit Disorder”.

-Being in nature presents a sense of connectedness, purpose and belonging.
-Students spend time reflecting on past choices and exploring future possibilities in a natural setting and discover the lessons nature can teach through wilderness therapy programs.
+Being in nature presents a sense of connectedness, purpose, and belonging.
+In wilderness therapy programs, students spend time reflecting on past choices, exploring future possibilities and discovering the lessons only nature can teach.

 While the wilderness provides many unexpected opportunities for learning and growth, the natural consequences of negative and positive behavior are very predictable.
-Rather than trying to reward or punish individuals for certain behaviors, nature teaches the most powerful and life-changing lessons.
-Negative behaviors carry negative consequences and positive behaviors carry positive consequences, which occurs naturally in wilderness therapy programs.
+Rather than trying to reward or punish individuals for their behaviors, nature teaches powerful and life-changing lessons absent any judgment.